russel-luber/hurricane-outages/README.md

 We limit the tree’s depth to 4 as a basic hyperparameter.
 For classification, we define our target as whether an outage affected more than 150,000 people, labeling it as 1 if above the threshold, 0 otherwise.

+Result:
+1. The baseline model's accuracy is 66%
-The baseline model's accuracy is 62% while its precision is 41%.
+2. The baseline model's precision is 39%.
 Not really that good.
 The model is not very confident in its positive predictions.

 ## Final Model
-For this final model, we're going to try using an SVC (Support Vector Classifier) to see if it performs better than our base model.
+For this final model, we're going to try using an [SVC](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html) (Support Vector Classifier) to see if it performs better than our base model.
+After all, the data is much more complex and has a lot of nonlinear interactions.
 To improve its accuracy, we’ll tweak some of the columns by applying transformations.

 One change we’re making is squaring the `ANOMALY.LEVEL`.
 The reason for this is that the extreme values of this feature don’t vary much, so squaring it spreads out the middle values more, making it easier for the model to find a clear separation.